 Chronic diseases and injuries are responsible for approximately two-thirds of all deaths in North Carolina, or about 50,000 deaths each year.
-Cancer, heart disease, stroke, chronic lung disease and unintentional injuries make up the top five causes of death in North Carolina.
+Cancer, heart disease, stroke, chronic lung disease and unintentional injuries make up the leading causes of death in North Carolina.
 Many deaths in the state are preventable and involve risky behaviors or lifestyles.
 Among the leading causes of preventable death are tobacco use, unhealthy diet/physical inactivity, alcohol and drug abuse and misuse, and motor vehicle crashes.

 Our goal is to help North Carolina develop healthy and safe communities and health systems to prevent and control chronic diseases and injury, and to eliminate health inequities.

 Chronic Disease and Injury programs within the Section include: